 Can a will be challenged after 20 years?

-With that being said, if you plan to contest a will, time is of the essence.
+If you plan to contest a will, time is of the essence.
 You should bring your content as soon as possible after your loved one’s death.

 What voids a will?